 It is important that any money required is returned by the deadline so children do not miss out.
 Please be aware that we are unable to give refunds due to a budgeted cost for trips.

-Trentham School has a Sun Smart policy of “no hat, no play” for Terms 1 and 4.
+Trentham School has a Shady School policy of “no hat, no play” for Terms 1 and 4.
 This restricts unprotected children to designated shade areas only.
 Parents are asked to provide their children with a sun hat during these two terms.